 Rock and Roll Birthdays

-Richard Starkey (KBE) is 78, better known by the stage name he adopted while playing with Rory Storm and the Hurricanes, Ringo Starr.
+Richard Starkey (KBE) is 80, better known by the stage name he adopted while playing with Rory Storm and the Hurricanes, Ringo Starr.
 He replaced Pete Best in The Beatles in 1962, and though history shows he was eventually quite well-accepted, their early fans in Liverpool were pissed, and many showed up with signs reading "Pete Forever, Ringo Never!"
-Ringo is usually listed in the Top 5 of most "Best Drummers" lists, not so much for his steady and fairly inventive timekeeping, but because nearly every other drummer on that list, his good friends John Bonham and Keith Moon included, wouldn't have taken up the drums if they hadn't wanted to be like him in the Beatles.
-This last March he was Knighted at Buckingham Palace by self-proclaimed Beatles fan Prince William, Duke of Cambridge.
+Ringo is usually listed in the Top 5 of most "Best Drummers" lists, not so much for his steady and fairly inventive timekeeping, but because nearly every other drummer on that list, his good friends John Bonham and Keith Moon included, wouldn't have taken up the drums for a living if they hadn't wanted to be like him in the Beatles.
+In 2018 he was Knighted at Buckingham Palace by self-proclaimed Beatles fan Prince William, Duke of Cambridge.